 My project takes up the main lines of the original monument:

-- A portico opens on the lower part of the building, which contains the "treasure room", with the coffin of Mausolus and riches.
+- A portico opens on the lower part of the building, which contains the treasure room.

 - The colonnade offers a 360° elevated view to observe the city and the sea.